Our guide for electric used cars for dealers

 The charging system enables an external power source to recharge the battery.
 You can charge your electric car at home using a standard outlet, a home charger, or a public charging station.
 The charging speed varies with the power of the charger.

-Types of Electrified Vehicles
+Types of electrified vehicles

 Understanding the different types of electrified vehicles is essential for meeting diverse customer needs.
 Here are the main categories: